What is a misplaced modifier?

 As the volcano began spitting out hot lava, my friend took photos of it. --> YES

 Can you fix the following misplaced modifiers?
-You'll find the answers at the bottom of the page.
-(Remember that there is usually more than one way to fix these.)
+You'll find the answers just below this section.
+(Keep in mind that there are multiple ways to fix these sentences.)

 1. Illuminated by candlelight, my mom admired the restaurant's decor.